Students Enrolled in Modules (classes that are shorter than a term)

 Students enrolled in Modules are affected differently than students enrolled for the whole term.
 Modules are classes that do not span the entire length of the term.

 The U.S. Department of Education requires that students who receive aid be assigned a Cost of Attendance (COA) budget for the terms they are awarded federal aid.
 However, Cost of Attendance cannot be assigned to periods of non-attendance.
 Therefore students who attend only eight weeks of a 16-week semester will receive COA for only the eight-week period.

 COA affects the total amount of aid that a student may receive.
 In some situations this will reduce the amount of student loans or other aid that a student can otherwise receive.
-Students who enroll for the entire nine-month school year could receive aid up to their COA of $18,166.
-Students who enroll for nine months but don’t attend an eight-week module could have a COA of $13,624 or students who attend only two eight-week sessions could have a COA of $9,083.
+Students who enroll for the entire nine-month school year could receive aid up to their COA of $19,728.
+Students who attend only two eight-week sessions could have a COA of $10,259.
 COA could be reduced further for classes that are shorter than eight weeks.

 Delayed Disbursement of Aid